 Yakima Police Department Chiefs of Police

 The Yakima Police Department has had 26 Chiefs since it was founded in 1890, including three who served as Interim Chief.
 The longest serving Chief was Harold Robinson, who served from 1932 to 1953.
-Interim Chief Gary Jones has served since 2018.
+Chief Matthew Murray has served since 2019.
 Here are a list of all of the Chiefs of the Yakima Police Department:

 |No information available||1913 – 1914|